 The final sections focus on what happens at the end of the tenancy and what to do if things go wrong.

 The How to Rent guide is available on the government website.
 From there, you can read it as a web page or download a PDF version.

 There’s also an ‘easy read’ version to help landlords and tenants with learning disabilities to understand their rights and responsibilities.

-The How to Rent guide is updated regularly to reflect new regulations such as mandatory electrical safety checks, which were introduced in 2020.
+The How to Rent guide is updated regularly to reflect new regulations.

 When new tenants move into your property, you’ll need to give them a copy of the latest How to Rent guide.

 You can email them a link to the PDF version.
 However, if a tenant asks for a hard copy, you’ll need to print it off and give it to them.

 It’s not uncommon for landlords to ask tenants to sign to confirm that they’ve received the guide, so it’s recorded in writing.

 You’ll also need to check regularly to make sure you’re issuing the latest version of the guide.

 The How to Rent guide is served alongside the ‘prescribed information’ when new tenants move in.
 At this point, you’ll also need to give tenants copies of key documents such as the annual gas safety certificate and the Energy Performance Certificate.